Khmelnytsky's campaign of 1648

 The Khmelnytsky's campaign of 1648 refers to a series of events during the Khmelnytsky Uprising, where the Zaporozhian Cossacks and their Crimean Tatar allies inflicted a series of defeats on the Polish-Lithuanian forces in present-day Ukraine and southern parts of Belarus.
 The campaign took place from January to November 1648, and made up the first phase of this major Cossack uprising.
+This phase was also marked by rampant Cossack violence against Poles and Jews, which led to tens of thousands of deaths and more being enslaved by Crimean Tatars.

 Prelude

-Before the uprising took place, Bohdan Khmelnytsky made up a minor Ruthenian nobility of the Commonwealth, distinguishing himself in their service.
+Before the uprising took place, Bohdan Khmelnytsky was a minor Ruthenian nobleman of the Commonwealth, distinguishing himself in their service.
 However, according to Cossack chronicles, Khmelnytsky got into conflict with the Polish noble Stanisław Koniecpolski as a result of Khmelnytsky's condemning comments about the Kodak fortress.
 Stanisław and later his son Aleksander Koniecpolski abused their power, using it to persecute Khemlnytsky, attacking his property and family.
 Khmelnytsky's son, Ostap, was tortured at Chyhyryn market which led to Ostap's death.
 Khmelnytsky sought justice in courts and from the Polish King Władysław.
 His efforts to find justice through the legal means were in vain, but nonetheless the King allowed Khmelnytsky to fight back.

 Aleksander Koniecpolski ordered for Bohdan Khmelnytsky to be detained and executed.
-However, Khmelnytsky was saved by his high-ranking friends, which gave Khmelnytsky and opportunity to escape and use the injustice he suffered as a pretext for the planned uprising.
+However, Khmelnytsky was saved by his high-ranking friends, which gave Khmelnytsky an opportunity to escape and use the injustice he suffered as a pretext for the planned uprising.
+When his initial plan failed, in the autumn of 1647, he and his supporters fled to the Zaporizhian Sich, which at the time was headquartered at the Mykytyn Sich.

 Campaign

 Zaporozhian Sich (January – February)

-In January 1648, Khmelnytsky with his son Tymofiy Khmelnytsky headed to the Zaporozhian Sich with several hundred Cossacks that joined them.
-They took out the Polish garrison that guarded the Sich, allowing them to take control of it and get access its military power.
-Khmelnytsky mobilised numerous Cossacks and peasant militias for his campaign.
-He also concluded an alliance with the Crimean Khanate.
+The Cherkasy Regiment, consisting of several hundred Registered Cossacks in Polish service, defected to Khmelnytsky's side.
+On 4 February 1648 (Old Style 25 January 1648), Khmelnytsky, his son Tymofiy Khmelnytsky, his followers and the Cherkasy Regiment took control over Mykytyn Sich with the support of the Zaporizhians.
+This marked the beginning of the uprising.
+They took out the Polish garrison that guarded the Sich, allowing them to take control of it and access its military power.
+Khmelnytsky's forces repelled a Polish counter-attack on 9 February (30 January).
+Next, Khmelnytsky mobilised numerous Cossacks and peasant militias for his campaign.
+He also concluded an alliance with the Crimean Khanate by the Treaty of Bakhchisarai (c.
+15 March 1648).